-People with high vagal tone have higher levels of oxytocin and are more prone to feelings of altruism.
-So the vagus has also been called the love nerve, or the compassion nerve.
-According to researcher Dr Dacher Keltner, it is vagus activation that gives us the warm, expansive feeling in our chests when we experience—or even think about—human kindness.
+Because higher vagal tone boosts oxytocin and feelings of altruism, some researchers refer to the vagus nerve as the love nerve or compassion nerve.
+According to Dr Dacher Keltner, vagus activation is the source of the warm, expansive feeling in our chests when we experience (or even think about) human kindness.